230109snow/juniper-code/Project0.md

 ### Not Requirements, just ideas
 - some sort of authentication/authorization with route guard
-    - hard coded admin login? using IDaaS?
+    - hard coded admin login? using IDaaS such as OAuth or auth0?
-- granular components with nice flow of data
+- granular components with nice flow of data between them
 - using Web Storage API to persist some data
 - integrating with user's hardware (camera, mic, etc)